Google: The Biggest Advertiser Blocks Ads

 Yes, we agree, these ads are not acceptable to the public as they make web browsing much more difficult.

-From February 15, versions of Google Chrome for computers and mobile will begin to block all of these ads on any site that uses them.
-Let's say Chrome is used by 60% of web users today.
+Starting February 15th, the desktop and mobile versions of Google Chrome will begin blocking all such ads on any website on .
+Let's mention that Chrome is used by 60% of web users today.

 But there is also a potential downside.
 Google, the world's largest advertising company, will block ads and control the behavior of non-Google websites.
 Or does everything belong to her after all?
 Anyway, once again we can realize the excessive power of Google.